johnhuang-cn/jpserve/README.md

 ```

 # Complex Return Type
-PyServe uses json.dumps to convert the _result_ value to JSON string, so JAVA can deserializes the result to JAVA object.
+JPServe uses json.dumps to convert the _result_ value to JSON string, so JAVA can deserializes the result to JAVA object.
 ```
 String script = "a = 2\n"
               + "b = 3\n"